DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

-Given this abundance of local and offshore platforms, it is maybe surprising that YouTube and Netflix alone are responsible for more than half of the overall consumption of legal streaming video in Sweden.[^12BaumannSweden_2] In a country of just over 8.7 million Internet users YouTube accounts for 1.3 million viewers every day.[^12BaumannSweden_3] Netflix falls behind with 465,000 daily viewers; however, with this number still has a lead in the Swedish subscription video streaming market, beating local and offshore
+Given this abundance of local and offshore platforms, it is maybe surprising that YouTube and Netflix alone are responsible for more than half of the overall consumption of legal streaming video in Sweden.[^12BaumannSweden_2] In a country of just over 8.7 million internet users YouTube accounts for 1.3 million viewers every day.[^12BaumannSweden_3] Netflix falls behind with 465,000 daily viewers; however, with this number still has a lead in the Swedish subscription video streaming market, beating local and offshore